-Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities, options to purchase securities and interests of insiders in material transactions, where applicable, is contained in the Company's Management Information Circular for its most recent Annual Meeting of Shareholders which involved the election of directors.
+Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities, options to purchase securities, and interests of insiders in material transactions, where applicable, is contained in the Company's Management Information Circular.
 Additional financial information is provided in the Company's comparative financial statements for its most recently completed financial year.